Anapanasati: Active breathing, passive breathing

-Anapanasati is most commonly practiced with attention centered on the breath, without any effort to change the breathing.
+Ānāpānasati is most commonly practiced with attention centered on the breath, without any effort to change the breathing.

-In the throat singing prevalent amongst the Buddhist monks of Tibet and Mongolia the long and slow outbreath during chanting is the core of the practice.
-The sound of the chant also serves to focus the mind in one-pointed concentration samadhi, while the sense of self dissolves as awareness becomes absorbed into a realm of pure sound.
+In the throat singing prevalent amongst the Buddhist monks of Tibet and Mongolia, the long and slow outbreath during chanting is the core of the practice.
+The sound of the chant also serves to focus the mind in one-pointed concentration (samadhi), while the sense of self dissolves as awareness becomes absorbed into a realm of pure sound.